Class 1 and Class 2

 In Class 1, you will find Mrs Stanforth and her Teaching Assistant Mrs Mann.
-Next door, in Class 2, you will find Mrs Wilson and her Teaching Assistants Miss Blunt and Miss Bedford.
-Two more Teaching Assistants, Mrs Spinks and Mrs McAnespie work across both classes.
+Next door, in Class 2, you will find Mrs Wilson and her Teaching Assistants Miss Blunt, Mrs Spinks and Mrs McAnespie.
 These are our Reception classrooms.
-There are always lots of interesting things going on in here or in the outside area.
+There are always lots of interesting things going on in here or in the outside areas.

 Our Nature Explorer sessions are aimed at developing the children’s independence, confidence, communication skills and self-esteem by taking part in achievable tasks and activities in an outdoor setting.
 Evidence has proved that working in this way has given children an effective foundation that has raised academic achievements.
 It supports all areas of the Early Years Foundation Stage curriculum.